 - Attendance at mandatory SCB training sessions

 Please complete the online application if you are interested in serving on the Student Conduct Board.Apply for a position on the Student Conduct Board

 Faculty-Staff Conduct Board

 This Faculty-Staff Conduct Board is a body of 3-5 faculty and staff members who meet with students and witnesses in serious conduct cases, especially complex cases and those involving sexual misconduct.
-Members of the board are chosen by the Dean of Students and Chief Conduct Officer at the beginning of each fall semester and serve a minimum of a one-year term.
+Members of the board are chosen at the beginning of each fall semester and serve a minimum of a one-year term.
 The Chief Conduct Officer (or a designee) serves as a non-voting advisor to the board.